National Centre for Promotion of Employment for Disabled People

 NCPEDP has a pan India presence through the National Disability Network (NDN).
 Formed in 1999, NDN has members from the majority of States and Union Territories of the country.

+Work

-NCPEDP has also constituted the National Committee on the Rights of Persons with Disabilities (NCRPD) consisting of disability sector leaders and experts from across the country, that meet at regular intervals to discuss ongoing pertinent issues concerning people with disabilities and to plan a viable strategy to address their issues.
+NCPEDP which regularly conducts workshop to champion disability rights, has also constituted the National Committee on the Rights of Persons with Disabilities (NCRPD) consisting of disability sector leaders and experts from across the country, that meet at regular intervals to discuss ongoing pertinent issues concerning people with disabilities and to plan a viable strategy to address their issues.

+In 2021, NCPEDP announced the NCPEDP-Javed Abidi Fellowship, a three-year immersive grassroots fellowship programme for differently-abled youth who are interested in disability rights and inclusion and are seeking a career in the development sector.
+The fellowship was introduced in association with Azim Premji Foundation as part of its 25th anniversary.

 For the last 25 years, NCPEDP has been advocating for viewing the issues of disabled people with a rights-based approach and equality and gender-based lens; subsequently moving away from traditionally held views of charity and welfare.
 Since 1996, NCPEDP has successfully advocated for several policies that have positively impacted the lives of thousands of people with disabilities.